nhatch/nhatch.github.io/readme.md

 Before that, I did some work in learning a real-time, dynamic [bipedal locomotion](https://youtu.be/daH26hxTfsg) controller for rough terrain.

-On the hardware side, I've been closely involved with developing perception/planning/control algorithms for the Clearpath Warthog autonomous ground vehicle at UW.
+On the hardware side, I've been closely involved with developing perception/planning/control algorithms for the [Clearpath Warthog autonomous ground vehicle](https://photos.app.goo.gl/uXSBswH8FgHnaorr5) at UW.
+I've also been participating in a student club, [Husky Robotics](https://www.huskyrobotics.me/), that designs and builds Mars rovers to participate in the University Rover Challenge.

 My advisor is [Dr. Byron Boots](https://homes.cs.washington.edu/~bboots/), who directs the University of Washington [Robot Learning Lab](http://robotlearning.gatech.edu).